tddouglas/tylerdouglas.co/README.md

 ## Configure Nginx
 First off, why are we using Nginx?
-I thought Node.js has its own webserve as we saw in the above running of our node boilerplate.
+I thought Node.js has its own webservice as we saw in the above running of our node boilerplate.

 Well, Nginx provides several other benefits.
 First off, we will be setting Nginx up as a reverse proxy.
 This provides some benefits like SSL Termination.
 Using Nginx as a reverse proxy prevents you from managing SSL certs at the application level; checking certs into your application code base could be a security risk as well.
 Nginxd ensures only code written by your reverse proxy has access to your private SSL cert.